-long with the Skate Board Along with the Borough will be enhancing the park on Center Avenue by installing youth sized soccer fields.
+long with the Skate Board Along with the Grough will be Park, the Borough will be enhancing the park on Center Avenue by installing youth sized soccer fields.

-The Borough would relo-

-however, the optimum ar-

-rangement would possibly

-consist of two 50'x 180'

-grassed soccer fields which

-would run parallel to Center

-Avenue.
-The associated grav-

-el parking area would accom-

-modate 52 vehicles with

-three handicapped accessible

-spaces.

-cate the existing T-Ball field and gravel parkconstruct vouth-size soccer fields and a new parking facility on the eastern portion of the 730-acre site.
-Multiple field configurations were conceptualized, tion Trust Fund where the money deposited shall be used specifically and solely for the development of the soccer fields at the Center Avenue Park.
+The Borough would relocate the existing T-Ball field After the soccer and gravel parking lot and field, the Borough of Township Planconstruct Atlantic Highlands vouth-size socmay acquire, cer fields and preserve and a new parking improve other facility on the lands for parks. eastern portion of the 730-acre recreation, open site.
+Multiple space and field configuraconservation. tions were conceptualized, however, the optimum arrangement would possibly consist of two 50'x 180' grassed soccer fields which would run parallel to Center Avenue.
+The associated gravel parking area would accommodate 52 vehicles with three handicapped accessible spaces.

+The funds to build the soccer fields came available to the Borough after an amendment to a Settlement Agreement between the Borough of Atlantic Highlands, Conifer Realty LLC, the specifically and solely for the development of the soccer fields at the Center Avenue Park.
 After completion of the soccer field, the Borough of Atlantic Highlands may utilize any and all unencumbered balances to acquire, preserve and improve other lands for parks, recreation, open space and conservation.